5 Questions To Improve Sales

 2. Are "follow-up" techniques in place for future email or remarketing contact?

 Customers rarely buy on the first visit, regardless of industry.
-In fact many experts agree it often takes anywhere from five to twelve visits, contacts or impressions before a customer will act and convert to a buyer.
+In fact, many marketing experts agree it often takes anywhere from five to twelve visits, contacts, or impressions before a customer will act and convert to a buyer.

 It is for this reason the saying "the fortune is in the follow-up" came about!